Minnesota Golden Gophers football: Wisconsin

 The Minnesota-Wisconsin rivalry is the most-played rivalry in the NCAA Division I Football Bowl Subdivision.
 The winner of the game receives Paul Bunyan's Axe, a tradition that started in 1948 after the first trophy, the Slab of Bacon, disappeared.
 Minnesota dominated the series for most of the first half of the 20th century, and Wisconsin similarly dominated the series from the early 1990s until 2018, accruing a 14-game win streak for the Badgers which gave Wisconsin its first-ever lead in the series in 2017.
-Since the end of that streak in 2018, Minnesota leads the series 3-2.
-The series is tied 62–62–8 through the 2022 season.
+The series is even with a record of 63–63–8 through the 2024 season.

 Iowa

 The winner of the game is awarded the Floyd of Rosedale, 98 lb (44 kg) a bronze pig trophy.
 The trophy began in 1935, when, in an effort to deescalate tensions between the two teams and fan bases, Minnesota Governor Floyd Olson bet Iowa Governor Clyde L. Herring a prize hog against an Iowa prize hog that Minnesota would win the game.
 After Minnesota's victory, Governor Herring obtained a pig donated by Rosedale Farms and named the hog after Governor Olson, giving birth to Floyd of Rosedale.
-Minnesota leads the series with Iowa 62–51–2 through the 2021 season.
+Minnesota leads the series with Iowa 63–53–2 through the 2024 season.

 Michigan

 The Michigan–Minnesota football rivalry is the first and oldest trophy game in college football history.
 The winner of the game is awarded the Little Brown Jug, a five-gallon earthenware jug.
 The jug was used by Michigan in the 1903 matchup to prevent Minnesota from tampering with its water supply, and, according to folklore, stolen from Michigan by a Minnesota custodian after the game.
-Michigan leads the series 76–25–3 with the last game played in 2020.
+Michigan leads the series 78–25–3 with the last game played in 2024.

-Penn State

-The winner of the game is awarded the Governor's Victory Bell.
-The Governor's Victory Bell was introduced to mark Penn State's first conference game after being added to the Big Ten Conference, which came against Minnesota in 1993.
-Penn State leads the series 10–6 with the last game played in 2022.

 Nebraska

 The winner of the Minnesota-Nebraska game is awarded the $5 Bits of Broken Chair Trophy, which is an unofficial trophy created by fans after a good-humored back and forth between the Twitter accounts for Minnesota mascot Goldy Gopher and a parody account for then-head coach Bo Pelini.
 The trophy was officially rejected by both universities, although groups associated with each university continue to use the trophy as a fundraiser around the annual matchup.
-Minnesota leads the series with Nebraska 35–25–2 through the 2021 season.
+Minnesota leads the series with Nebraska 37–25–2 through the 2024 season.